 The Handbook for Congregations is a quick-reference guide to Presbyterian church regulations and procedures, but it does not replace the Book of Order.

 The Conditions of Service Manual guides congregations and presbyteries/Union District Councils as they work with ministers and lay employees.
 It is a supplementary provision to the Book of Order and its contents have the status of regulations.
-There are also a number of
+There are also a number of other supplementary provisions.

 The Knox Centre has written a Handbook for Elders for use in parishes, presbyteries and UDCs.
 It covers both session and parish council contexts.
 Download it here.